Voyager-Wise-llc/libmetro/README.md

 A future might be a CW compiler plugin to utilize a 'sidecar' like a RaspPi to peform compilation and translating ELF <-> MWOB.
 I think that'd be pretty neat.

+Not sure what to do about CFM68K support just yet.

 ```
 int add(int a, int b) {